actonmass/actonmass.org/content/issues/gender-equity.md

 ---
-aom_id: gender-equity
 layout: issue
-title: Gender Equity
-subtitle: Reproductive rights for all
 logo: transgender-alt
 img: /img/issue-gender.jpg
-page_img: /img/simon-maage-tximrx3gc-g-unsplash.jpg
-catchphrase: Massachusetts must do more to ensure healthcare access & gender equity
-text: Although the legislature passed a watered down version of the ROE Act in 2020, there is still much work to do and we've identified a few key bills that are important for our legislature to pass.
-bills_to_support_title: Gender & Reproductive Justice
 highlighted_bills:
   - campaign-childcare
-  - end-ndas
-failures_block_title: Massachusetts has failed to enshrine basic equity into our laws
 failures:
   - title: Abortion Access
     text: There are still serious gaps in abortion access even in Massachusetts.
 We